hmcts/rse-cft-lib/README.md

 This falls down on the shared classpath; irreconcilable dependency conflicts can arise when two or more services share a dependency for which no mutually compatible version exists.

-I encountered this with the Jackson library when prototyping this idea; one CFT service would only work with jackson version X and another with version Y, so they couldn't run under a single classloader where you can have only one version of jackson loaded.
+I encountered this with the Jackson library when prototyping this idea; one CFT service would only work with jackson version X and another with version Y.

 pros:
 * Significant further reduction in resource requirements
 * Faster boot times
 cons:
- dependency conflicts (terminal)
+* dependency conflicts
- colliding URLs; two different services might define the same URL mappings
+* colliding URLs; two different services might define the same URL mappings

 ### Extract fat jars from CNP pipeline docker images